Preparing for an appraisal

 - Recent tax bill

-- Information on private road, if applicable
+- Information on private road, well and septic, if applicable

 - Copies of previous appraisals